Machine Translation

 • Chinese Simplified

-All other language combinations get MT Autoselect recommendations but do not take text domain into account.
+All other language combinations receive MT Autoselect recommendations but do not take text domain into account.
+Engine selection for these pairs is based on language pair performance only.

 Domains

 The type of content translated with machine translation can significantly affect the quality of the output.
-An engine that might perform well for product descriptions might struggle with a medical report.
+An engine that performs well for product descriptions might struggle with a medical report.
 The content type variable is known as a domain.

-Categorizing documents into domains is normally a process that requires human input, creating complications when it comes to scaling translation and allows for basic human error.
+Categorizing documents into domains is normally a process that requires human input, creating complications when it comes to scaling translation and allowing for basic human error.

 Domain